ragunathjawahar/kaffeine/README.md

 Kaffeine
 ========
-Kaffeine is a Kotlin Android library to accelerate app development.
+Kaffeine is a Kotlin-flavored Android library for accelerating development.

 Activities & Services
 ---------------------